sjsjcezar/Friedrich-SE2/README.md

 > ⚠️ This is a development version.
 The game is **not yet completed**, you can either test the game within the Unity editor or download it as a build.

-### DO NOTE THAT IF YOU TEST THE GAME WITHIN UNIY EDITOR, YOU MIGHT GET CONFUSED!
+### PLEASE NOTE THAT IF YOU TEST THE GAME WITHIN THE UNITY EDITOR, YOU MIGHT GET CONFUSED!

 ---